 Abisola Odutola, Research Analyst

-Abisola is a Nigerian national with environmental consultancy experience within various sectors - oil & gas, metal production, chemical manufacturing, food processing and production, and power generation industries.
-Prior to joining the CAO, Abisola worked in the United Kingdom as an environmental consultant on a range of projects involving environmental compliance, environmental permitting, site protection monitoring programmes, site investigation, environmental impact assessment, environmental legislation review, Best Available Techniques (BAT) assessments, and due diligence audits.
+Abisola is a Nigerian national with environmental consultancy experience within various sectors and industries.
+Before joining CAO, Abisola worked in the United Kingdom as an environmental consultant on a range of projects involving environmental compliance and permitting, site investigations, environmental impact assessment, environmental management systems, and due diligence audits.
 Abisola received her MSc. in Environmental Technology (Water Management) from Imperial College London and a BSc. in Geology from the University of Ibadan.

 Paula Panton, Executive Assistant

 A Jamaican national, Paula brings to the CAO over 25 years of experience working with IFC.
-Known as the “Field Marshal,” she works directly with Meg Taylor and provides administrative support to the office.
+Known as the “Field Marshal,” she works directly with Osvaldo Gratacós and provides administrative support to the office.

 Andrea Repetto Vargas, Specialist, Dispute Resolution

-A Chilean national, Andrea Repetto has worked with human rights issues in Latin America.
-In Chile, she worked for academia and for a non-governmental organization dealing mostly with public interest matters.
-Prior to joining CAO, Andrea worked as a human rights specialist at the Inter-American Commission on Human Rights, mainly on following-up on human rights and international humanitarian law aspects of the demobilization process of the illegal armed group United Self-Denfense Forces of Colombia (AUC), and as country lawyer for Brazil.
-She earned her law degree from University Diego Portales in Chile, and a LLM in international and comparative law from the George Washington University Law School.
+A Chilean national, Andrea Repetto has a background working on human rights issues in Latin America.
+Prior to joining CAO in 2010, Andrea worked as a human rights specialist at the Inter-American Commission on Human Rights, following-up on human rights and international humanitarian law aspects of the demobilization process of the illegal armed group United Self-Denfense Forces of Colombia (AUC), and as country lawyer for Brazil.
+She also worked in Chile on public interest matters for academic and non-governmental organizations.
+Andrea holds a law degree from the University Diego Portales in Chile, and a LLM in international and comparative law from the George Washington University Law School.
+As a dispute resolution specialist for CAO, Andrea has handled multistakeholder dialogue processes in a variety of sectors in Latin America and Africa to address complex environmental and social project issues including health, water, labor, land, and pollution.

 Susana Rodriguez, Associate Operations Officer